HayLahav/HayLahav/README.md

 ## 🌟 Interests

 - **AI and Signal Algorithms**: Deep Learning, Computer Vision, Image and Video Processing
-  > Main focus on camera and sensing technologies, especially in the fields of autonomous vehicles and health solutions.
+  > Focused on camera and sensing technologies, especially in the fields of autonomous vehicles and healthcare solutions.

-- **AI processors**
+- **AI Hardware and Processors**
-  > Interest in the hardware domain with a preference for AI processors.
+  > Interested in the hardware domain, with a focus on camera systems and AI-oriented processors.

 ---